 Class-I Restricted T Cell-Associated Molecule (CRTAM) is a protein that is expressed after T cell activation.
 The interaction of CRTAM with its ligand, nectin-like 2 (Necl2), is required for the efficient production of IL-17, IL-22, and IFNgamma by murine CD4 T cells, and it plays a role in optimal CD8 T and NK cell cytotoxicity.
 CRTAM promotes the pro-inflammatory cytokine profile, therefore, it may take part in the immunopathology of autoimmune diseases such as diabetes type 1 or colitis.

 Cross-Reactivity: Centrifuge the tube before opening.
 Reconstitute to a concentration of 0.1-0.5 mg/mL in sterile distilled water.
 Avoid vortex or vigorously pipetting the protein.
-For long term storage,it is recommended to add a carrier protein or stablizer (e.g. 0.1% BSA,5% HSA,10% FBS or 5% Trehalose),and aliquot the reconstituted protein solution to minimize free-thaw cycles.
-ResearchArea: Bio-Markers & CD Antigens
+For long term storage,it is recommended to add a carrier protein or stablizer (e.g. 0.1% BSA,5% HSA,10% FBS or 5% Trehalose),and aliquot the reconstituted protein solution to minimize free-thaw cycles., ResearchArea: Bio-Markers & CD Antigens

 * VAT and and shipping costs not included.
 Errors and price changes excepted